 Most sugar alcohols travel to the large intestine where they are metabolized by gut bacteria.
 These bacteria then release hydrogen gas.
 As a result, eating too many foods sweetened with sugar alcohols over a short period of time can cause gas, bloating and stomach pain.
 Undigested sugar alcohols can draw water into the gut through a process called passive diffusion, which causes diarrhea.

 Sugar Alcohol Can Complicate Digestive Issues

 Those with digestive issues, autoimmune diseases and irritable bowel syndrome in particular should avoid products with sugar alcohol.
-Ironically, people with Type 1 diabetes, to whom these products often are marketed, already may suffer from digestive issues, which sugar alcohol can exacerbate.
+Ironically, people with diabetes, to whom these products often are marketed, already may suffer from digestive issues, which sugar alcohol can exacerbate.

 Those who have sensitivity to a group of foods called FODMAPs—which include lactose, legumes, glutens and some fruits and vegetables, as well as polyols—may want to avoid sugar alcohols completely to prevent further disruption of the gut lining.

 Little to no research exists concerning the effects of sugar alcohol on the developing fetus or nursing infants.
 Pregnant and breastfeeding women, therefore, also should avoid products using these sweeteners.